-On this week-long retreat, December 2 - 9th, 2017, we’ll be focusing on the development of wisdom through mindfulness practice and the cultivation of love through heartfulness, powering both with a high degree of concentration.
+On this week-long retreat, December 2 - 9th, 2017, we’ll be focusing on the development of wisdom through mindfulness and the cultivation of love through heartfulness, powering both with a high degree of concentration.
 Together, these three styles of practice form The Heart of Insight.

-To deepen in relational wisdom the practice of social meditation will be core to our retreat schedule.
-Social periods will be augmented by silent practice, so that we can include both our inner and outer experience.
+To deepen in relational wisdom the practice of social meditation will be an aspect of our retreat schedule.
+These social periods will augment periods of silent practice, so that we can include both our inner and outer experience.
 You will have the opportunity to choose extended periods of silent or social practice throughout the retreat, thus enabling you to create your own retreat experience.

 This intimate retreat will be held at the Bend of Ivy Lodge just outside of Asheville, North Carolina in the heart of the Blue Ridge Mountains.